Born from NASA technology and perfected for sleep.

 If you’re prone to back pain, memory foam or alternative fillings such as latex can help cushion your back while maintaining your spine’s natural alignment.
 These mattresses are popular options for those with back pain:

 Back pain when you sleep can be caused by a number of reasons, from your posture during the day to your bed and mattress.
-Finding out the cause of your back pain can help you to combat the aches that are keeping you awake or causing you pain when you wake up.
+Finding out the cause of your back pain can help you combat the aches that are keeping you awake or causing you pain when you wake up.
 Choosing a good bed and mattress for back pain can be a good start.
 If you know your bed and mattress are not the culprits of your bad back, looking at your posture and daytime habits is your next step.

-If you’re suffering from back pain, our sleep expert Sammy advises you to always contact your GP for medical advice.
+If you’re suffering from back pain, our sleep expert, Sammy, advises you to always contact your GP for medical advice.

 See all articles by Chris Clark